 This simple yet elegant “Code of Conduct” succinctly lays out a provider’s ethical responsibilities, both with respect to Medicare and in other business dealings.
 We recommend that you consider adopting and adhering to this or a similar “Code of Conduct.”

 Liles Parker attorneys and staff have extensive experience representing Physicians, Clinics, Home Health Agencies, Hospices, DME Companies, Skilled Nursing Facilities, Chiropractors, Pain Medicine Clinics, Rehabilitative Medicine Clinics and other Medicare providers in connection with a ZPIC audit or audits by RACs, PSCs, MACs and other contractors.
 We also have years of experience assisting providers with “gap” analyses and in implementing an effective Compliance Plan.
 Should you have questions about these or other health law issues, please feel free to call us for a complementary consultation.
 We can be reached at: 1 (800) 475-1906.

 Infrequently, a ZPIC may choose to conduct a “probe” review rather than a full ZPIC audit.
-Probe reviews usually involve a request for the records and supporting documentation related to 10 – 15 claims paid by Medicare.
+Probe reviews usually involve a request for the records and supporting documentation related to 10 to 15 claims paid by Medicare.

 A ZPIC audit request typically include language similar to the following: “Failure to provide this information or to permit examination and duplication of records could result in a decision by the Office of the Inspector General to exclude you from Medicare, Medicaid and all Federal health care programs.”